johan-bjareholt/zentwm/README.md

 #### General ToDo

 - Decide whether to use camelcase or _
-- Move code from Screen to Workspace
+- (Partly fixed)Move code from Screen to Workspace

-- Fix dirty hideAll workspace function
-- Change window.link to a C++ alternative, and fix all layout&hideAll functions to use the new one
+#### Wont Fix
+- Upstream swc (until swc bug #20 and #21 are fixed)
+- Multiscreen (until either nvidia starts supporting wayland or i buy an amd card)